Fannon/mobo/examples/hardware/TUTORIAL.md

 ## Tutorial: Hardware Management
-* Read this file online at GitHub: [hardware/TUTORIAL.md](https://github.com/Fannon/mobo/blob/master/examples/hardware/TUTORIAL.md)
+> Read the latest version [online at GitHub](https://github.com/Fannon/mobo/blob/master/examples/hardware/TUTORIAL.md).

 This tutorial explains how to build a mobo development model along the hardware management example.
 Please note that the example and the tutorial are greatly simplified!